BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu16.04-a/bayeux-trunk_xubuntu16.04_report.rst

 ..

-This opens a  new shell with all environmental  variables activated to setup all the software tools managed through Cadfaelbrew_.
+This opens a  new shell with all environmental  variables activated to setup all the software  tools managed through Cadfaelbrew_ (utilities, compiler(s), Boost, Root, Geant4...).

 You can check the location and version of core software utilities: